lucashaley/lucashaley.github.io/_posts/2024-05-05-epic-games-guide-to-version-control.md

 Ultimately, my tenure with Epic was over before the guide was completed -- the last 5% of detail, and all the formatting.
 Luckily, Diana Diriwaechter picked up the project and pushed it through to completion.

-Check out the \[Epic Games Guide to Version Control\]([https://dev.epicgames.com/community/learning/tutorials/Yboq/unreal-engine-fortnite-epic-education-guide-to-version-control](https://dev.epicgames.com/community/learning/tutorials/Yboq/unreal-engine-fortnite-epic-education-guide-to-version-control)), and leave a nice comment!
+Check out the [Epic Games Guide to Version Control](https://dev.epicgames.com/community/learning/tutorials/Yboq/unreal-engine-fortnite-epic-education-guide-to-version-control](https://dev.epicgames.com/community/learning/tutorials/Yboq/unreal-engine-fortnite-epic-education-guide-to-version-control), and leave a nice comment!